neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

     `Here is an example <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/monitoring>`_.

-- **Terminal outputs**: Neptune automatically saves everything that is printed to your terminal and groups it into stdout (output) and stderr (error messages). `Example <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/monitoring>`_.
+- **Terminal outputs**: Neptune automatically saves everything that is printed to your terminal and groups it into stdout (output) and stderr (error messages). `Example is here <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/monitoring>`_.

 - **Properties**: You can log your experiment information like status, data version, or anything else as a name:value (text) pair.
 Neptune properties are mutable - you can change them later.
 See the lower section in `this example <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/details>`_.